10 DEI Activities for the Workplace (With Debrief)

 - At first, pair up your employees in groups of 2.

 - Now, have them spend 5-10 minutes getting to know each other by asking personal, specific questions.
-Some of these questions could include what holidays they celebrate, what kind of food they eat at home, what their parents are like when it comes to religion, etc.

 - Finally, have each employee share what they learned about their partners that surprised them.